 Our merchant cash advance calculator is designed to offer you an estimate of how much you could borrow and the total repayable amount, including factor rate costs.

 It is intended for use as a comparison guide in relation to quotes you may have already received or as a starting point during your initial enquiries.
+You can compare your merchant cash advance rates by using the below calculator.

 I want to lend £